-The easiest way to get more shares and to promote your blog is to have your readers do it for you. 😉
+The easiest way to get more shares and promote your blog is to have your readers do it for you.

 Add a convincing call to action for your readers to share your article and you’ll be surprised how many more shares you’ll receive.

-One of the best ways to share your latest posts is by linking to it as an answer to relevant questions.
-This creates very targeted clickthrough’s and by explaining enough of your content to corroborate that you know what you’re talking about, readers will be more enticed to click through and get the full scoop.
+One of the best ways to share your latest posts is by linking to them as an answer to relevant questions.
+This creates a very targeted clickthrough and by explaining enough of your content to corroborate that you know what you’re talking about, readers will be more enticed to click through and get the full scoop.